google/WebFundamentals/src/content/en/updates/capabilities.md

 they need to make a great web experience, and we are committed to a more capable web.

-We want to close the capability gap between the web and native and make it easy for developers to build great experiences on the open web.
-We plan to design and develop these new capabilities in an open and transparent way, using the existing open web platform standards processes while getting early feedback from developers and other browser vendors as we iterate on the design, to ensure an interoperable design.
+We will design and develop these new capabilities in an [open and transparent way](#process), using the existing open web platform standards processes while getting early feedback from developers and other browser vendors as we iterate on the design, to ensure an interoperable design.

 ## In flight {: #in-flight }